AS-kilta/ASweb/README.md

 ## How to set up development environment

-Install the latest LTS release of Node.js (currently 16.16.0 LTS).
+Install Node 18.x.x or higher.
 Git is required for version management.

 **Windows**